antoinepieren/webtoon/README.md

 When you are done with customisation, enter the bot name with its tag in the "botTag" property in credentials.json

-Then click on reset token.
-You'll be prompted for a 2FA code.
+Then click on reset token (and "Yes, do it").
+If you have activated 2FA, you'll be prompted for a 2FA code.

-Once you've entered it, click on "Copy" and paste the token the "token" property in credentials.json
+Click on "Copy" and paste the token in the "token" property in credentials.json

 In the "Privileged Gateway Intents" category, check all 3 checkboxes : Presence Intent, Server Member Intent and Message Content Intent.